Involutions of Azumaya algebras: Ringed Topoi with Involution

-\begin{example} If $X$ is a complex variety with involution $\lambda: X \to X$, then the category of \'etale sheaves on $X$, denoted $\cat X_{\et}$, becomes a locally ringed topos with involution, as in Example \ref{ex:galois}.
-On the other hand, there exists a topological space $X(\CC)$, equipped with the analytic topology, which yields another locally ringed topos with involution, $\cat X_{\an}$, see Example~\ref{ex:top}.
-There is a \textit{complex realization} morphism of topoi $f: \cat X_{\an} \to \cat X_{\et}$.
-This is induced by a morphism of sites: For every complex variety $U$, there is a unique, functorially-defined \textit{analytic topology} on $U(\CC)$; this is an exercise in \cite[Ch.~I.10]{mumford_red_1999}.
-The functor $U \mapsto U(\CC)$ preserves finite products and equalizers, as one may verify directly, so it preserves finite limits.
+For every complex variety $U$, there is a unique, functorially-defined \textit{analytic topology} on $U(\CC)$; this is established in \cite[Exp.~XII]{grothendieck_revetements_1971}.
+The functor $U \mapsto U(\CC)$ preserves finite limits.
 Moreover, if $\{ U_i \to X \}_{i \in I} $ is an \'etale covering of $X$, then the family of maps $\{U_i(\CC) \to X(\CC) \}_{i \in I}$ is a jointly surjective family of local homeomorphisms, and may therefore be refined by a jointly surjective family $\{V_i \to X(\CC)\}_{i \in I'}$ of open inclusions.
-Since families of this form generate the usual Grothendieck topology on the topological space $X(\CC)$, it follows that there is a morphism of sites $f: (X(\C), \an) \to X_\et$, and therefore a morphism of topoi, \cite[III.1 and IV.4.9.4]{artin_theorie_1972-1}.
-By functoriality, $f$ is a morphism of locally ringed topoi, since complex realization may be applied to $\A^1_\CC$, the representing object for $\sh O_X$, to obtain $\CC$, the representing object for $\cont(\cdot)$, the local ring object on $X(\CC)$.
-It is routine to verify that since the involution on $X$ realizes to the obvious involution on $X(\CC)$, the morphism $f: \cat X_\an \to \cat X_\et$ extends to a strict morphism of locally ringed topoi with involution.
+Since families of this form generate the usual Grothendieck topology on the topological space $X(\CC)$, it follows that there is a morphism of sites $f: (X(\C), \top) \to X_\et$, and therefore a morphism of topoi, \cite[III.1 and IV.4.9.4]{artin_theorie_1972-1}.
+Complex realization may be applied to $\A^1_\CC$, the representing object for $\sh O_X$, to obtain $\CC$, the representing object for $\sh C$ which is the local ring object on $X(\CC)$.
+Therefore, $f$ is a morphism of locally ringed topoi.
+It is routine to verify that since the involution on $X$ becomes the obvious involution on $X(\CC)$ after realization, the morphism $f: \mathbf X_\top \to \mathbf X_\et$ extends to a strict morphism of locally ringed topoi with involution.
 In this instance, all the ``coherence'' natural isomorphisms appearing are, in fact, identities. \end{example}